cmiles/PointlessWaymarksProject/README.md

 Hopefully there are many interesting details in this software - but I think there are a few details worth calling out as potentially re-usable.

 **ExcelInteropExtensions** - A very useful approach to getting user data from Excel is reading directly from the Excel application.
-This can be messy (for example put any message you want in the GUI but you will still spend time explaining to users that they have a cell open for editing and that is why reading from Excel isn't working...) - but especially for power users it can avoid confusion over what data is saved vs on screen right now and can reduce repetitive steps like saving/picking-dragging/etc. This is not my first .NET journey into Excel interop code and if you are exploring this approach I encourage you to look at and/or reuse this code.
+This can be messy (give the user any message/help you want but you will still spend time explaining that reading from Excel isn't working because they have a cell open for editing...) - but especially for power users it can avoid confusion over what data is saved vs on screen right now and can reduce repetitive steps like saving/picking/dragging/etc. This is not my first .NET journey into Excel interop code and if you are exploring this approach I encourage you to look at and/or reuse this code.
 It is very heavily based on [Automate multiple Excel instances - CodeProject](https://www.codeproject.com/articles/1157395/automate-multiple-excel-instances) by James Faix.
 Faix's code, and other code in this vein, all ultimately link back to [Andrew Whitechapel : Getting the Application Object in a Shimmed Automation Add-in (archived link)](https://web.archive.org/web/20130518152056/http://blogs.officezealot.com/whitechapel/archive/2005/04/10/4514.aspx) (the source I used in the mid-2000s when I first started to do .NET Excel Interop!).

 **WPFCommon** - Nothing here is revolutionary and you should consider using some of the larger well-supported WPF MVVM libraries as the basis for your app.
-But I believe the code noted below has value for small to medium WPF applications built by single coders/small teams where there is a heavy emphasis functionality over styling.
+But I believe the code noted below has value for small to medium WPF applications built by single devs or small teams where there is a heavy emphasis functionality over styling.
 Some pieces to consider:
   - ThreadSwitcher - based on Raymond Chen's [C++/WinRT envy: Bringing thread switching tasks to C# (WPF and WinForms edition)](https://devblogs.microsoft.com/oldnewthing/20190329-00/?p=102373) -  this adds the ability to write 'await ThreadSwitcher.ResumeForegroundAsync();' and 'await ThreadSwitcher.ResumeBackgroundAsync();' to get onto/off of the UI Thread.
 While MVVM/Binding can help you write code that doesn't have to be aware of which thread you are on I have found it impractical to produce a user friendly/focused WPF GUI without occasionally need to interact with the main UI thread...
-If you have code where you need to carefully control running on/off the main UI thread ThreadSwitcher is an incredibly pleasant and productive pattern.
+If you have code where you need to control running on/off the main UI thread ThreadSwitcher is a pleasant and productive pattern.
-  - StatusControl - I find it useful to have an easy reusable way to: block the UI, do work in the background, show cancellation buttons, show text progress messages, keep the app responsive, run non-blocking background tasks with an indicator they are running, give full screen feedback to a user and show in-app toast messages.
-For me this control helps me quickly meet all those goals with a minimal amount of code.
-This approach is simplistic and heavy handed if you have a tiny application or a large team with the resources to style/customize/program every control for every application state - but imho it is quite a productive and practical approach for many applications.
+  - StatusControl - Over time I've found that with Desktop Apps I want to have an easy, generic, way to run tasks in the background, block the UI, show cancellation buttons, stream text progress information, display messages and show in-app toast.
+The StatusControl in this project has a Context and Control that can be added to a control/page/window to handle these scenarios.
+This is a compromise - this single control won't help you produce an infinite variety of intricate UI interactions, but it does provide a good-enough solution that can be applied quickly and easily in a wide variety of situations.
-  - WindowScreenShot - It turns out that it is quite nice to get screen shots of your app's window but also quite tricky to get this to happen 'correctly'.
-This is based on code from [Capturing screenshots using C# and p/invoke](https://www.cyotek.com/blog/capturing-screenshots-using-csharp-and-p-invoke) - nice to find code help to do this!
+  - WindowScreenShot - It turns out that it is quite nice to get screen shots of your app's window but also quite tricky to get this to happen correctly in all situations...
+The ScreenShot control in this project is based on code from [Capturing screenshots using C# and p/invoke](https://www.cyotek.com/blog/capturing-screenshots-using-csharp-and-p-invoke).

 Tools:
  - [Visual Studio IDE](https://visualstudio.microsoft.com/), [.NET Core (Linux, macOS, and Windows)](https://dotnet.microsoft.com/download/dotnet-core)